Reach-Above/reach-above.github.io/markets.md

 <div class="header" id="myHeader">
   <h1><a href="https://reachabove.ca">Reach Above</a></h1>
   <h4>Our local community map art can be found instore at Markets in Bowmanville **coming soon!** </h4>
   <p>Prints are 12"x15" and stylishly framed.
-Custom designs and sizes are always welcome as well.</p>
+Custom designs and sizes are available as well including large format canvas.</p>
 </div>

 <!-- Photo Grid -->